bluesky/bluesky/doc/source/custom-plans.rst

 Why not just use a list?
-Generators support two-way commuication through a sophisticated language feature called coroutines, which makes it possible to write adaptive and responsive scans.
+Generators support two-way commuication through a sophisticated language feature called coroutines, which makes it possible to write adaptive and responsive plans.

 Reusable Scans
 ++++++++++++++

-By contrast, bluesky's built-in scans are reusable.
+By contrast, bluesky's built-in plans are reusable.

 .. ipython:: python

-    from bluesky.scans import AbsListScan
+    from bluesky.plans import AbsListScanPlan
     s = AbsListScan([det], motor, [1, 2, 3])
     count_messages(s)
     count_messages(s)  # reusable!